 A vibration Analysis Equipment is an instrument used to measure, store and and diagnose the vibration produced by your machines.
 Vibration analysis equipments use FFT based tools to measure frequencies and identify the causes that originate them.
 You can find some examples here:

 Digivibe M30 Vibration Analysis Equipment is an advanced and portable system designed to analyze machinery vibrations individually.
-It is capable of plotting spectra in the field with up to 1,638,400 lines of resolution.
-Additionally, Digivibe M30 is able to perform dynamic balancing on site for 1 and 2 planes.
+On site balancing for 1 and 2 planes.

 Vibration Experts and developpers have done Great efforts to create functions that solve the few limitations of vibration analysis, however, there are still some issues that we are unable to see through vibration analysis.

 Very High frequency: Common sensors have a maximum frequency of 10 to 15 kHz.
 If you don’t invest in special sensors, higher frequencies will be invisible to the equipment.